stordco/network_optimization/README.md

 ## Evaluation
 Your submission will be evaluated along the following criteria by the Reviewer
 - Completeness - Does your submission meet the Deliverables specified above?
-- Business Acumen - how easy was it for a business stakeholder (with limited technical knowledge) to understand your solution
+- Business Acumen - How easy was it for a business stakeholder (with limited technical knowledge) to understand your solution?
-- Storylining - evaluate the flow of your presentation
+- Storylining - Evaluate the flow of your presentation
-- Creativity - evaluate your ability to tease out non-obvious insights from the data
+- Creativity - Evaluate your ability to tease out non-obvious insights from the data
-- Technical Capability - how statistically reliable are your insights
+- Technical Capability - How statistically reliable are your insights?
 - Critical Thinking - Please be ready to speak to your thinking proccess for the solution here.

 ### Notes: